Mulgoa Road / Castlereagh Road corridor upgrade

 There are a number of key developments served by Mulgoa Road / Castlereagh Road that have increased population, employment and traffic congestion in the area.
 These include Penrith Panthers Entertainment precinct, Penrith Station, Riverlink precinct, Penrith Stadium, Penrith Lakes and the Penrith Homemaker Centre, as well as the new urban land releases at Glenmore Park and Thornton.

 The Mulgoa Road / Castlereagh Road corridor has been divided into five sections for planning and delivery.

-- Mulgoa Road, Penrith – Union Road to Museum Drive including Railway Bridge (construction planned to begin in 2019)
+- Mulgoa Road, Penrith – Union Road to Museum Drive including Railway Bridge (construction started in December 2018)

 - Mulgoa Road, Jamisontown – Jeanette Street to Blaikie Road including M4 Motorway (construction planned to begin in 2020)

 - Mulgoa Road, Glenmore Park – Glenmore Parkway to Jeanette Street (pre-design, short term upgrade)